Avast vs. McAfee 2024: Near Tie Between Strong Contenders

 While both antiviruses are a good choice, we believe McAfee is the better pick for a low-cost plan that still delivers a lot of value.
 It also includes comprehensive identity theft protection with its higher-tier plans, and paired with its strong antivirus, this fortifies your online security against almost all kinds of threats.

-With anti-phishing and web safety features, the free Avast plan is a great place to start if you’re not ready to trade cash for premium cybersecurity protection.
+With anti-phishing and web safety features, Avast's free plan is a great place to start if you’re not ready to trade cash for premium cybersecurity protection.
 We also like the privacy features included in Avast One, but McAfee’s included security features push it into the lead.

 Your web traffic is better protected with a VPN.
 Your personal data is safer with optimization tools and active identity monitoring.
 And all this comes at a similar price as Avast’s premium plan.
 All in all, McAfee is the choice for a better optimized tool for personal cybersecurity.